Coalition Child Standard

 - Inform children

-- Resist heavy traffic
+- Restrict heavy traffic

-- Give children exercise space
+- Give children space to practice

 Join the Coalition Child Standard